lulupac/pocketworkers/README.md

 pool.stop()
 ```

-2. Now you need to offload some I\O tasks to your worker and need to pass it a file name to keep between successive calls.
-To do so, you can apply the `@worker` decorator to a coroutine as follows:
+Now if you need to offload some I\O tasks to your worker and need to pass it a file name to keep between successive calls, just apply the `@worker` decorator to a coroutine:

 ```python
 from quickworkers import worker